akporzondek/adoption_hub/README.md

 | [Deployment guide](https://github.com/akporzondek/adoption_app/wiki/Deployment-Guide) |
 | ---- |

-The Adoption App leverages Teams as a Platform to ramp up end users on various technology platforms quickly, enabling organizations to realize the breadth and power of their technology.
+The Adoption App is an easy to create custom app that leverages Teams as a Platform to ramp up end users on various technology platforms quickly, enabling organizations to realize the breadth and power of their technology.

 ![App Overview](https://github.com/akporzondek/adoption_app/raw/main/readme_images/app_overview.PNG)